-The title page is signed a time (illustrated second below), and dated 1904.
-This time the owner of the book is himself styling as Batchelor, perhaps aspirational naming as much as anything.
-Below this appears slightly more a tentative, unfinished, sketch of a well-dressed young man, perhaps a self-portrait?
+The title page is signed a second time (illustrated), and dated 1904.
+This time the owner of the book is styling himself as Rich Batchelor, perhaps an aspirational naming as much as anything.
+Below this appears a slightly more tentative, unfinished, sketch of a well-dressed young man, perhaps a self-portrait?